Each class teacher awards:

 As a school St Leo’s believes that Information Technology is a key skill which our students must master to succeed in the modern world.
 All classes at St Leo’s have big screen TVs.
 Computers are in each class and are used as part of regular teaching.
 Before students use the computers, they need to sign a cybersafety agreement.
 There is an emphasis on digital citizenship and using devices correctly.
 Children also have the option to Bring Your Own Device (BYOD).

 Our school has an excellent library collection.
 Each class visits our library typically once a week.
 Please ensure that books brought home are respectfully cared for as part of developing a life long love of literacy.
 Please ensure that your child has a library bag for their library books.
+Books are issued for a period of two weeks and need to be returned or re-issued after this time.
 As a school we recommend that you join your local library and visit with your child on a regular basis if possible.
 Biannually we have a book week in which families are able to purchase books for the school and themselves.

 Out of School Trips